Skip to main content

 Mark PriceCurrent market price per contract

-PNLUnrealized profit or loss.
-Can be toggled to include or exclude fees
+PNLUnrealised profit or loss.
+Toggle to include or exclude fees

-Payout if rightTotal payout if the market resolves in your favor ($1 × contracts)
+Payout if rightTotal payout if the market resolves in your favour ($1 × contracts)

 Est. Settlement TimeEstimated time when the market will settle